Skip to content

 Loss & Training

-The two stages are trained separately; Stage 2 loads the prompt checkpoint from Stage 1 together with pre-extracted BLIP textual descriptions.
+The two stages are trained separately.
+Stage 2 loads the prompt checkpoints from Stage 1 and pre-extracted BLIP textual descriptions.

 Key Experimental Results